pluto/.github/README.md

 Your question might already be answered in our [docs](https://docs.pluto.xyz) or on our FAQ.
 If not:

 - Join our Telegram to get help and participate in discussions
-- Open a discussion in the relevant repo
+- Open a discussion in the relevant repository
 - Open an issue in the relevant repo